 We market our home robots to end-user customers through our sales and marketing teams as well as through our extensive network of retailers and incountry distributors.
-We market our government and industrial products directly through our team of government sales specialists to end users and indirectly through prime contractors.
+We market our defense and security products directly through our team of government sales specialists to end users and indirectly through prime contractors.
 Our website is also playing an increasing role in supporting brand awareness, addressing customer questions and serving as a showcase for our products.

 Our marketing strategy is to increase our brand awareness and associate the iRobot brand with innovation, reliability, safety and value.
-Our sales and marketing expenses represented 12.6%, 12.6% and 13.7% of our total revenue in 2011, 2010 and 2009, respectively.
+Our sales and marketing expenses represented 16.4%, 12.6% and 12.6% of our total revenue in 2012, 2011 and 2010, respectively.
 We expect to continue to invest in national advertising, consumer and industry trade shows, direct marketing and public relations to further build brand awareness.